IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ~~~

 The role of the media rate control is to strike a reasonable balance between a
-low amount of queuing in the RTP queue(s) and a sufficient amount of data to
+low amount of queuing in the data unit queue(s) and a sufficient amount of data to
 send in order to keep the data path busy.
 Because the reference window is
 updated based on loss, ECN-CE and delay, so does the target rate also update.